Skills & Education Group Awards

 About This Course

-The SEG Awards Level 3 Certificate in Counselling Skills aims to:
+Meet, when combined with the SEG Awards Level 3 Certificate in Counselling

 This Qualification is designed for those learners who: